 Fact: this is the only place in Poland where visitors can rest not only on the northern but also on the southern beaches.
 Are you going to be one of them?

 So why not to go to Hel today?
-You don’t get many places lik this on Earth! 😊
+You don’t get many places like this on Earth! 😊

 How to get to Hel Poland?

 There are a few ways you can get to Hel.
 If you fly to Poland, you will probably go to Gdansk, from there you can take:

-Water Tram – there is direct sailing from Gdansk to Hel on weekends (May and June) and everyday in July and August.
+Water Tram to Hel – there is direct sailing from Gdansk to Hel on weekends (May and June) and every day in July and August.
 It takes around 3 hours for the ferry to arrive to Hel.
 If you are looking to book Gdansk to Hel ferry check out the latest ticket update, please go here.

-Train – Take the train from the Gdansk Main Train Station.
+Train to Hel – Take the train from the Gdansk Main Train Station.
 There are numerous connections throughout the day, so plan your trip according to your schedule.
 The journey takes about 2 hours 30 minutes to Hel.

-Car – the best way to explore Hel Peninsula is by car.
+Getting to Hel by car – the best way to explore the Hel Peninsula is by car.
 There are few car hire companies at the Gdansk airport – make sure to book it in advance to save money (and stress) 🙂

 Getting to Hel by Bus 666 – what a great way to go to HEL(l)!
 Would you get on the 666 Bus? 😉